 Galantina

-Galantina is a bizarre meatloaf (for want of a better term) made from boned poultry that is stuffed with ground meat, hard boiled eggs, ham, truffles and other diced ingredients, pressed into a cylindrical shape, sown shut and poached in an aspic-producing stock.
-The galantina is sliced thinly and served cold, coated with the aspic.
+Galantina is a delectable meatloaf made from boned poultry, stuffed with ground meat, hard boiled eggs, giardiniera, ham, truffles and other diced ingredients, pressed into a cylindrical shape, and poached in an aspic-like stock.

 Lardo